 - Policies and incentives to increase the e-scrap recycling rate, encouraging the public to recycle their end of life devices rather than stockpiling them in residences - where as much as 75% of end-of-life devices is estimated to be inventoried

 - Preventing export of e-scrap to countries that will use processes resulting in a low recovery rate

 - Promoting investment in best practices to ensure that recovery will be maximized in both developed and developing countries.

 Recycling of E-Waste

-One promising new process promises to more quickly and inexpensively recover gold from electronic devices, with less environmental impact.
-Their process makes use of a solution -- acetic acid combined with very small amounts of an oxidant and another acid, which researchers say dissolves gold at the fastest rate ever known.
+One promising new process promises to more quickly and inexpensively recover gold from old computers and other electronic devices, with less environmental impact.
+Their process makes use of a solution—acetic acid combined with very small amounts of an oxidant and another acid, which researchers say dissolves gold at the fastest rate ever known.
 Also of note, Apple reported in April 2016 that it had recovered 2,204 lbs of gold in the previous year, valued at $40 million.

 In the future, the waste stream of today will increasingly be recognized as a material recovery opportunity, a necessary outcome as we strive towards sustainability.